ChrisZonghaoLi/sky130_ldo_rl/README.md

 ---

 This is the source code for the paper accepted to IEEE/ACM ICCAAD 2023.
-Final paper will be posted here after it is available as the proceeding.
+The final accepted manuscript can be found here: https://www.zonghaoli.com/ml_analog_ic.html.

 ---